heedrox/ric-escape/README.md

 # TDD

-I include an AcionsOnGoogleMock, that overwrites and uses as helper for tdd stuff.
+I include a DialogFlowAppMock, that overwrites and uses as helper for tdd stuff.